 Pool Architecture

-Each DbPool contains two internal deadpool pools:
+Each DbPool contains two internal deadpool pools, sized per-pool at construction:

 Custom SqliteManager